AVasK/BNN-GA/README.md

 Core binary operations & classes written in C++:
 - Binary Vector (BinVec) stores binary activations space-efficiently, uses popcount & xnor ops for dot product
-- Binary Matrix (BinMat) stores columns of binary vectors for efficient (hopefully, needs testing) (activations * weights) multiplication
+- Binary Matrix (BinMat) stores columns of binary vectors for efficient (activations * weights) multiplication
+- Binary Network(BNN) works using BinVec for activations and BinMat for weight matrices in all layers except for the last, which uses realValuedDot(binVec, binMat) -> std::vector<float> since we may need to use some non-binary activation function.